 Richardson only needed one to tie the game.
 He gave two.

-San Diego City inbounded, but Readus towered on defense, stuffing the undefeated team to hand them their first loss of the season and partaking in a healthy dose of revenge.
+San Diego City inbounded, but Readus towered on defense, stuffing the undefeated team to hand them their first loss of the season.

 Again, Richardson proved to be the team’s best team and their leader, keeping composure under pressure and hitting shots when they most needed to be hit.

 “I think that’s less about me and that’s more about Jason Richardson being a leader out there.
 He makes me look like a really good coach.
 He does a good job of keeping us engaged and stepping up when the moment is there.
-I’d like to take credit but that’s about the players doing their job,” said Webster.
+I’d like to take credit but that’s about the players doing their job,” Webster said.

 Webster may be employing humility, but in this situation, Richardson really did carry the win home for Fullerton.